OwenCochell/mctools/README.md

  Be sure to also check out the [mctools PyPi page](https://pypi.org/project/mctools/) for more information.

+ # Bug Reports

+ If you encounter a bug or any other event that does not seem normal, then please open an issue, or email me personally.
+ I will be sure to get back to you as soon as possible.

+ Your feedback and reports are appreciated!
+ Your comments and issues are an excellent way to correct issues with mctools.

  # Contributing

  Pull requests are welcome and encouraged :) !
 If you want to see a feature in mctools, a PR will be the quickest